OCMock 3 reference

 Certain methods cannot be stubbed or verified

-It is not possible to mock certain core runtime methods including
+It is not possible to mock a number of core runtime methods.
+This includes

 class is automatically stubbed to return the original class of the object, and not the dynamic subclass used by the partial mock.